adityaxxz/account-abstraction/README.md

 - Phase 1 : Validation

-    1. The user sends the transaction to the "zkSync API client" (sort of a "light node")
+    1. The user sends the transaction to the "zkSync API client" (sort of a "light node").
-    2. The zkSync API client checks to see the nonce is unique by querying the NonceHolder system contract
+    2. The zkSync API client checks to see the nonce is unique by querying the NonceHolder system contract.
-    3. The zkSync API client calls validateTransaction, which MUST update the nonce
+    3. The zkSync API client calls validateTransaction, which MUST update the nonce.
     4. The zkSync API client checks the nonce is updated.
     5. The zkSync API client calls payForTransaction, or prepareForPaymaster & validateAndPayForPaymasterTransaction.
     6. The zkSync API client verifies that the bootloader gets paid.